Model aircraft: Free flight (F1)

-The Wakefield Gold Challenge Cup is an international modelling competition named for the donor, Lord Wakefield which was first held on 5 July 1911 at The Crystal Palace in England.
+The Wakefield Gold Challenge Cup is an international modelling competition named for the donor, Lord Wakefield.
+The event was first held on 5 July 1911 at The Crystal Palace in England.
 There were contests in 1912, 1913 and 1914.
 No contests were held again until 1927, when the Society of Model Aeronautical Engineers (SMAE) approached Lord Wakefield for a new larger silver trophy for international competition.
 This trophy is the present Wakefield International Cup and was first awarded in 1928.
 The SMAE organized the international competitions until 1951 when the FAI took over, and has since been made the award for the rubber-power category at the FAI World Free Flight Championships.

-The FAI free flight (F1) classes include:
+The FAI free flight classes include: